Labour Force Survey: Nova Scotia Highlights

 Economic Region

-*Note: The regional statistics is a 3-month moving average and seasonally unadjusted.
-Therefore, it is not comparable to the statistics used in the rest of the report and there is a delay in data showing the impact of lockdown.
+*The regional statistics is a 3-month moving average and is seasonally unadjusted.
+Therefore, it is not comparable to the statistics used in the rest of the report and may show a delay in data demonstrating sudden impacts to labour.

 Employment Level and Unemployment Rate

-Nova Scotia Monthly Unemployment Rates, by Gender and Age
+Nova Scotia Monthly Unemployment Rates, by Sex and Age

-- Compared to November (3-month average from September to November) the employment rate of visible minorities rose by 0.4 points while the employment rate of people who are not visible minorities or indigenous people dropped by 0.5 points in Atlantic Canada.
+- Compared to March (3-month average from January to March) the employment rate of visible minorities increased by 0.1 percentage point, while the employment rate of people who are not visible minorities or Indigenous increased by 0.3 percentage points in Atlantic Canada.

 - It is worth noting that aggregate data masks the fact that visible minorities and indigenous people face additional labour market barriers.

 - There are large gaps among different visible minority groups.
-Among the groups with available data(4), Southeast Asians face the highest unemployment rates (10.3%), while only 3.6% of Filipinos and 2.7% of South Asians were unemployed in the last three months.
+Among the groups with available data(4), Blacks face the highest unemployment rates (11.9%), while only 3.9% of South Asians and 4.6% of Chinese were unemployed in the last three months.

-- Due to the relatively low participation rates of Blacks and Chinese, they face the lowest employment rates among all visible minority groups for whom data was reported (66.8% and 61.7%, respectively).
+- Due to the relatively low participation rate of Arabs, they face the lowest employment rate among all visible minority groups for whom data was reported (53.1%).
+Blacks had the second-lowest employment rate over the period at 60.6%.

 Labour Force Survey Glossary